capactio/capact/docs/tutorial/eks-installation/README.md

 # Capact EKS deployment

-This tutorial shows how to set up a private Amazon Elastic Kubernetes Service (Amazon EKS) cluster with full Voltron installation using Terraform.
+This tutorial shows how to set up a private Amazon Elastic Kubernetes Service (Amazon EKS) cluster with full Capact installation using Terraform.

 <!-- toc -->